-The original Centre Bridge-Stockton Toll Supported Bridge, constructed at the site formerly known as Reading’s Ferry, was opened to traffic in the spring of 1814.
-The construction of the bridge – a covered wooden structure – must have been exceptionally good, for it was the only bridge between Trenton and Easton not seriously damaged by the flood of October 10, 1903.
-The covered wood bridge consisted of six spans, with latticed type trusses known as the “Towne Truss”.
+Portions of the reconstructed bridge were carried away by the Bridges Freshet of 1841, prompting the Centre Bridge Company to raise the structure and replace the missing spans.
+This covered bridge must have been exceptionally good, for it was the only bridge between Trenton and Easton not seriously damaged by the flood of October 10, 1903.
+This covered wood bridge consisted of six spans, with latticed type trusses known as the “Towne Truss”.

-The existing bridge, opened to traffic in 1927, is a six-span, riveted steel Warren truss structure with a total length of 825 feet.
-The steel open-grate deck, added to the bridge in 1990, provides a clear roadway width of 20 feet between thrie-beam railings.
+The existing bridge opened to traffic in 1927.
+It is a six-span, riveted steel Warren truss structure with a total length of 825 feet.
+It was designed by former Bridge Commission Chief Engineer Edwin W. Denzler, Jr. A steel open-grate deck, added to the bridge in 1990, provides a clear roadway width of 20 feet between thrie-beam railings.
 A six-foot timber-plank pedestrian sidewalk, also replaced in 1990, is supported on the downriver truss by steel cantilever brackets.
-The piers and abutments, originally constructed in 1814 from random ashlar masonry, are stone-filled and rest upon crib foundations.
-In 1926 portions of the piers were encased with reinforced concrete.

 The bridge has a five-ton weight limit; structural analysis shows a reduced load-carrying capability for a number of the bridge truss components.
 The posted speed limit is 25 MPH.